lizadaly/windrift-starter/README.md

 * npm

 Everything you need to build a Windrift story is in this package.
-You’re on your own for deploying it, but it’s just a self-contained web application with no backend, so should be deployable anywhere once built.

 In the windrift-starter directory: